jkulak/git-ninja/README.md

 How often do you see commit messages like

-`Now added delete for real` or `Committed some changes`.
+* `Now added delete for real`
+* `Committed some changes`
+* `Fixed typo, last commit for today`

-I would not know if it's ready to be deployed or not, and what were the exact changes (without seriously studying the diff).
+I would not know if it's ready to be deployed or not, and what were the exact changes (without carefully studying the diff).

-In your commit message:
+To make it easier for everyone and keep your commit history clean, in your commit messages

-* State clearly what has been changed, start your commit messages with a verb in present tense in an imperative form: Add..., Fix..., Remove..., Make..., Configure... (messages like “Advertisement code for category pages” — don’t tell us if it was removed, added or modified — so the message is useless)
+* state clearly what has been changed, start your commit messages with a verb in present tense in an imperative form: Add..., Fix..., Remove..., Make..., Configure... (messages like “Advertisement code for category pages” — don't tell us if it was removed, added or modified — so the message is useless)
-* Make your commit message 50 or less characters long
+* make your commit message 50 or less characters long
-* Don’t put period at the end (it’s a title and you don’t put periods at the end of the titles)
+* don't put period at the end (it's a title and you don't put periods at the end of the titles)
-* If your commit message brings extra "why?" question in mind, add extra details in the commit description, by pointing them out
+* if your commit message brings extra "why?" question in mind, add extra details in the commit description, by pointing them out
-* You can also point out some technical details in the description if it's necessary
+* you can point out some technical details in the description if it's necessary
-* If you are working with a ticketing system, add the ticket ID in the beginning of commit message so it integrates nicely with your software (e.g. Jira, Confluence) — this depends on your organisation — so discuss it internally
+* if you are working with a ticketing system, add the ticket ID in the beginning of commit message so it integrates nicely with your software (e.g. Jira, Confluence) — this depends on your organisation — so discuss it internally!

 Go to [http://whatthecommit.com/](http://whatthecommit.com/) and don't use it as an inspiration! 😁

-Remember that before pushing, you can also rewrite your commit messages (see `--amend` switch in [commit](#commit) section) and in case of redundant commits (like `Fix typo`) you can squash them into one (see [rebase](#rabse)).
+Remember that before pushing to your remote, you can also rewrite your commit messages (see `--amend` switch in [commit](#commit) section) and in case of redundant commits (like `Fix typo`) you can squash them into one (see [rebase](#rabse)).

-# Good practices [not ready]
+# Good practices

+Your cooperation model depends heavily on your organisation, so it discuss internally, and don't apply any guidelines and good practices blindly.

+* For all changes you want to make, create a separate branch (new feature, bug fix, removing old feature)
+* Squash excessive commits to keep repository's history clean (before pushing your branch make sure there are no unnecessary commits like: `Fix the title typo` or `Forgot to add the dependency`).
+See the [Great commit messages](#great-commit-messages) chapter.
+* When working with GitHub (GitLab, etc.), use Pull requests or rebase to merge your changes (depending on your working model) into desired branch
+* Don't commit changes not related to you current task/feature (do it rather in a separate branch)
+* Don't commit any debug/test code (`var_dump()`, `console.log()`, etc.) — you could automate this, by setting up a pre-commit hook
+* Stick to coding standards defined for your project... obviously (tabs or spaces, function names, etc.)
+* Have linting implemented in your workflow (with shared/common configuration among your team)
 * When pulling from origin use `$ git pull --rebase` - to put your changes on top of new remote changes

 # Do's and don'ts [not ready]